2017-08-08 04:28:26 • ID: 1631

 It was found as a stray find, decennia ago, at Neuburg at the Donau (Bavaria) in the heartland of the Central European Micoquian technocomplex.

-Keilmesser are typical tools of the Micoquian.
-Ciemna/Pradnik backed bifacial knifes, named after a site in Southern Poland, which was recently dated to MIS3 (excavations in the well-stratified Main Chamber (sector CK).
+The example of the post has strong affinities to other Ciemna backed bifacial knifes, named after a site and Karstic region in Southern Poland.
+Ciemna was recently re-dated to MIS3 by state-of-art excavations in the well-stratified Main Chamber (sector CK).

 They are characterized by one straight cutting edge opposite a thicker blunted edge, a rectangular or convex tip, -with or -without the signs of re-sharpening by removal of lateral tranchets.
 This reshaping technique is known as Prądnik technique.